Innovative Financing for Education to Leave No One Behind (IFE-2-Leave No One Behind)

 NORRAG has been commissioned by the World Bank’s Results in Education for All Children (REACH) program to conduct research on results-based financing (RBF).
 In this project, the NORRAG team builds on its expertise on innovative financing for education to examine the evidence around the use and impact of RBF at the meso-level of the education system, specifically in low- and middle-income countries.
 That is, an exploration of how RBF has been used to incentivise actors who are in charge of education system management and administration at local government and school level.

 The project includes an analysis of the theoretical and empirical literature on what works under what conditions in providing incentives to education managers to focus on results.
 This review of the literature is complemented by a comprehensive examination of past and current projects that include results-based financing and results-based management interventions around the world.

-The study will contribute to the global evidence base on results-based financing and is expected to provide lessons on the use of RBF in the meso-level of the education sector, as well as recommendations for strengthening the link between results and funding.
+The study contributes to the global evidence base on results-based financing and provides lessons on the use of RBF in the meso-level of the education sector, as well as recommendations for strengthening the link between results and funding.
 Ultimately, it is part of NORRAG’s effort to build empirical evidence on what works and what does not work in using innovative financing for improving equitable and inclusive quality education.
 The research report is accompanied by a Practitioners’ Guide that provides practical recommendations and advice on implementing the findings of the full research report into practice.

 Starting in September 2018, NORRAG and a global network of six partner universities engaged on a two-years project to research and develop cutting-edge multimedia material for teaching and e-learning on innovative financing in education and development.
 The COFER Innovative Financing in Education and Development: Case Studies and Multi-Media Material for E-Learning project is partially funded by the swissuniversities Development and Cooperation Network (SUDAC) under the development of ‘Consortia for Education and Research (COFER)’.
 Additional funding and resources were provided by the Open Societies Foundation (OSF) and the Swiss Agency for Development and Cooperation (SDC).